El Muerto: The Strangest Marvel Solo Movie Idea

 When El Muerto locks horns with Spider-Man in Friendly Neighborhood Spider-Man #6, it’s in the hopes of escaping his fate.
 After Sánchez saves J. Jonah Jameson from armed kidnappers, Spider-Man’s biggest hater rewards him by arranging a wrestling match between the two.

 When Sánchez is defeated and recovering in the hospital, El Dorado comes calling.
-Together El Muerto and Spider-Man defeat the villain.
+Together, El Muerto and Spider-Man defeat the villain.

 The Unmasking Irony

-What would prove to be the most ironic thing about Spider-Man’s conflict with El Muerto is that the wrestler’s goal — to unmask Spider-Man — not only happened shortly afterwards, but it happened by Parker’s choice.
+What would prove to be the most ironic thing about Spider-Man’s conflict with El Muerto is that the wrestler’s goal — to unmask Spider-Man — not only happened shortly afterward, but it happened by Parker’s choice.

 Along with the death of Captain America (he got better), one of the bigger moments of the Marvel Comics Civil War event is when Spider-Man willingly reveals his identity at the end of 2006’s Civil War #2.
 This causes no end of trouble for Spidey, particularly after he switches sides from pro-registration to anti-registration in the middle of the saga.

 Parker’s unmasking is eventually undone.
-But you have to imagine that — while his identity is still public knowledge — El Muerto must muse that if Parker had been willing to be unmasked just a little bit earlier, it could have saved the wrestler a trip to the hospital and a near death experience.
+But you have to imagine that — while his identity is still public knowledge — El Muerto must muse that if Parker had been willing to be unmasked just a little bit earlier, it could have saved the wrestler a trip to the hospital and a near-death experience.